scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/ec2-dc.rst

 Create a ScyllaDB Cluster on EC2 (Single or Multi Data Center)
 ===============================================================

-The easiest way to run a Scylla cluster on EC2 is by using `Scylla AMI <https://www.scylladb.com/download/?platform=aws>`_, which is Ubuntu-based since ScyllaDB Enterprise 2021.1.0 and
+The easiest way to run a Scylla cluster on EC2 is by using `Scylla AMI <https://www.scylladb.com/download/?platform=aws>`_, which is Ubuntu-based.
-ScyllaDB Open Source 4.5 (prior versions are CentOS-based).
 To use a different OS or your own `AMI <https://en.wikipedia.org/wiki/Amazon_Machine_Image>`_ (Amazon Machine Image) or set up a multi DC Scylla cluster, you need to configure the Scylla cluster on your own.
 This page guides you through this process.

 A Scylla cluster on EC2 can be deployed as a single-DC cluster or a multi-DC cluster.
 The table below describes how to configure parameters in the ``scylla.yaml`` file for each node in your cluster for both cluster types.